 NOTE: The "Activate Raid Set" function is only used when Raid Set State is "Incomplete".
 It cannot be used when Raid Set configuration is lost.
-If ever the Raid Set configuration is lost, please contact your vendor for support.
+Use the Rescue Raid Set function instead.

 3.6.6 Create Hot Spare

 The Create Hot Spare option gives you the ability to define a global hot spare.